 When that arrived, I realized that we did not completely disconnect the video doorbell and see if the buzzing continued.
 I tried that and sure enough, the buzz continued which meant it was the door chime or the transformer.
 I went to Home Depot to search for another door chime to try and “match” the 30VA from the transformer.
 However they did not have any 30VA door chime and all they had was the standard 16VA mechanical door chime.
 I purchased a new door chime that was the same price as the whole Utilitech package.
 Also, I purchased another 3-way transformer that has 10VA, 16VA, and 24VA.

 I installed the new Hampton Bay door chime and it still gave us a buzzing.
 Then I installed the 3-way transformer and started with 24VA.
 It buzzed.
 Then I switched to 16VA, it buzzed.
 Then I even went down to 10VA, and it buzzed.
 NOW WHAT!!
 I also looked at wiring diagrams which showed that one wire from the transformer goes to the doorbell and the other goes to the door chime.
-So I rewired the two pair of wires where one wire (white) ran straight to the doorbell and one red went to the chime connector.
+So I rewired the two pair of wires coming from the transformer where one wire (white) ran straight to the doorbell and one red went to the chime connector.
 I took the red wire from the doorbell and connected that to the chime connector.
 Then I connected the chime connector to the door chime by putting the Blue Wire to the Front and the White Wire to the Transformer.